 Girls in STEM

 We were able to tell the girls that they were seeing a small-scale version of what we work with every day.
 We knew all along that we wanted to be positive role models for these girls.
 Women are still in the minority for STEM students and professionals, so witnessing their enthusiasm that day made me excited for the future.
 Our main goal was to teach through hands-on activities rather than losing their attention during a presentation, and I think we achieved that.
 We were even able to show off our artistic play dough skills as well.

 If you would like to try any of the experiments at home, the websites with more information can be found here:

 About the author

-Courtney Allen is an Electrical Design Engineer on the Arc Flash Team.
+Courtney Allen is the Operations Manager- South Atlantic.
 She has worked on projects of varying sizes throughout New England and the South-Atlantic region.
 Originally from Vermont, she now works out of the North Carolina office.
 Courtney has been with Hallam-ICS since graduating from the University of Vermont in 2013.

 Read My Hallam Story

 Hallam-ICS is an engineering and automation company that designs MEP systems for facilities and plants, engineers control and automation solutions, and ensures safety and regulatory compliance through arc flash studies, commissioning, and validation.
 Our offices are located in Massachusetts, Connecticut, New York, Vermont and North Carolina and our projects take us world-wide.